 97. Troll

-An individual who posts inflammatory, irrelevant, or offensive content to provoke others online.
+An individual who run behind online community users and posts inflammatory, irrelevant or offensive comments or content to provoke others who are posting any contain online.

 98. Y2K